Shopify/remote-dom/CONTRIBUTING.md

 ### Releasing changes

-This repo uses [Changesets](https://github.com/changesets/changesets) to manage releases.
-As you contribute changes to the repo, you can include changeset files that describe the packages being changed, the significance of the change, and a detailed description.
+This repository uses [Changesets](https://github.com/changesets/changesets) to manage package versions and changelogs.
+Do not edit package `CHANGELOG.md` files manually; the release process generates them from changesets.

-Before you create a PR for your change, run `pnpm changeset`.
-This command will prompt you to select the packages and type (patch, minor, or major) of change you are working on.
-You will also be asked for an initial description.
+For a user-facing public-package change, run `pnpm changeset`.
+This command prompts you to select the affected packages, choose a patch, minor, or major release, and write a description.
+Repository configuration, documentation, examples, and tests generally do not need a changeset.

 This command creates a file in the `.changeset` directory at the root of the repo.
 The contents of these files will be included in the changelog entries of each affected package.
 If you have additional detail or migration instructions related to the change, you can add it as markdown to the generated file.